Adiabatic manipulation of a system interacting with a spin-bath: Physical Model

 The standard and generally more efficient way to transfer population from $\Ket{g_1}$ to $\Ket{g_2}$ is exploitation of the so called counterintuitive sequence, consisting in applying the two pulses in such a way that $\Omega_s$ precedes $\Omega_p$.
 It implies that $\theta$ initially assumes the value $0$ and eventually the value $\pi/2$, which in turn implies that the state $\Ket{0}$ initially coincides with $\Ket{g_1}$ and finally with $\Ket{g_2}$.
 A typical choice for the pulses is the following:

-Though the analytic expression of such functions could seem weird, the relevant edges reproduce pretty well the typical shapes of pulses in real experiments and, on the other hand, allow for obtaining analytical results in many cases.
+Though the analytic expression of such functions could seem weird, the relevant edges reproduce pretty well the typical shapes of pulses in real experiments and, on the other hand, allow for obtaining analytical results in many cases~\cite{ref:Vitanov1997}.
 Time evolution occurs in a time-window $[-T, T]$ large enough to have the amplitudes of the two pulses essentially vanish at $t=\pm T$.
 The width ($\tau$) and amplitude ($\Omega_0$) of the pulses must be chosen in such a way to satisfy the condition for the adiabatic approximation.
 This means that the ratios between matrix elements of the time derivative of the Hamiltonian and the squares of the relevant transition frequencies are supposed to be much smaller than unity.
 Specifically, since such ratios are proportional to $\Omega_0 \tau$, it is sufficient to require $(\Omega_0 \tau)^{-1} \ll 1$.

-{ \em System-environment interaction ---} Since the three-state system is interacting with its environment, the relevant free and interaction Hamiltonian must be considered.
-Assuming the environment consisting of a large set of identical two-state systems, the total Hamiltonian is the following:
+{ \em System-environment interaction ---} Since the three-state system is interacting with its environment, the relevant free and interaction Hamiltonian must be considered, starting from the Schr\"odinger picture and then moving again to the rotating frame previously mentioned.
+Assuming that the environment consists of a large set of identical two-state systems, the total Hamiltonian is the following: